udacity/ud036_StarterCode/README.md

 **Movie Trailer Website** is a project that has been written for **Udacity's Full Stack Developer Nanodegree Program**.

-In this project, the webpage will display six of my favorite movies that I have selected.
+In this project, the webpage will display three of my favorite movies that I have selected.
 When the image of the movie is clicked, the corresponding movie trailer shall display via youtube.

 ## Requirments